 It’s impossible to beat a gaming laptop in portability.
 After all, even the wide-screen 17-inch displays can still fold up and fit in a bag.

 Since you don’t have to lug around a hunky desktop, monitor, keyboard, and mouse to carry around, you can travel effortlessly and play virtually anywhere you want–all you need is stable internet.

 A gaming laptop also offers you maximum mobility because of the little wiring.
 At most, you’d be temporarily anchored by a charging cable or ethernet.

 If you’re purchasing a gaming laptop, then you can use it for more tasks other than gaming–like school, work, zoom socials, and whatnot.
 This is a huge advantage compared to consoles that often only can handle playing games.

 Now, one can argue that a desktop PC can do the same, but again, it’s about portability.
 The fact is that you can’t take desktop computers to work or anywhere else for other tasks.
 You can’t get that paper done on the bus, et cetera.

-Additionally, gaming laptops come equipped with a video camera, microphone, mouse, and keyboard all-in-one.
+Additionally, gaming laptops come equipped with a video camera, mouse, and keyboard and usually have a microphone.
 That integrated hardware system allows you to complete more tasks with a laptop than a desktop counterpart.
 For example, to join a simple Zoom call on a desktop gaming PC, you’d need to go out and buy a working microphone and HD video camera to wire in.